wp-media/wp-rocket-helpers/cache/wp-rocket-logging-cache-clearing/README.md

 # WP Rocket | Logging Cache Clearing

-Creates two log files that record full and partial cache clears.
+Creates three log files that record full and partial cache clears.

 The files 01-full-cache-clear.txt, 02-partial-cache-clear.txt and 03-rocket_clean_files_log.txt are created in the WordPress installation directory.